tmsvdb/Monsterhunters/Basics.md

 ## Start of the game
 You can start the game after you created a new world, see chapter: `World Building`, and every player has a character, see chapter: `Character Creation`.

 This is your first session.
 At the start of every session you play, every player must decide what the goal for their character is going to be.
 Discuss as a group what your `Personal goal`s are going to be, help eachother out in this process and let other players know what your `Personal goal` is going to be.
-A personal goal must always be linked to an Asset, the section [Personal goals](#Personal) below describes how link these goals to Assets, how you complete these goals, and what you get when you do so.
+A personal goal must always be linked to an Asset, the section [Personal goals](#Personal) below describes how to link these goals to Assets, how you complete these goals, and what you get when you do so.

-If all `Personal goals` are set, determine who will start the game (just pick, or roll dice if necessary), and play out everyone's turns clockwise.
-The first player in turn may tell the group what action she is going to take, after she completed her action, she gives the turn to the next player.
+If all `Personal goals` are set, the GM will start the game and play out every players turns clockwise.
+First the GM will sketch a start scenario, and will give the players an opening scene to start working on their goals.
+The player next to the GM starts their turn and may tell the group what action she is going to take.
+After she completed her action, she gives the turn to the next player.
+Once the circle is complete the GM starts again, and may now start to move his pawns.

+## GM turn
+During your turn you progress the actions of one of the players enemies in order to stop them from reaching their goal.
+You may

 ## Playing your turn
 During your turn you pick what action your character is going to take from the list below: